Additional Doses & Boosters

-- If you are eligible for an additional dose or booster, you can get one immediately at any vaccination clinic in Jefferson County or other vaccine providers.
+- If you are eligible for an additional dose or booster, you can get one immediately at any vaccination clinic in Jefferson County or other vaccine providers [external link].
 You can also talk to your healthcare provider and ask if they are offering COVID-19 vaccines.

 - Additional doses and boosters are free.
 No ID, insurance or proof of medical history is required.

-- You may self-report your immunocompromising conditions or eligibility to vaccine providers.
+- You may self-report your immunocompromising conditions [external link] or eligibility [external link] to vaccine providers.

-- Received a stem cell transplant within the last two years or are taking medicine to suppress the immune system.
+- Have received a stem cell transplant within the last two years or are taking medicine to suppress the immune system.